MicroStrategy/embedding-sdk-docs/README.md

 #### And that's it

-That's how you can get started easily as a member of the MicroStrategy Embedding SDK Documentation community. :sparkles:
+That's how you can get started easily as a member of the Strategy Embedding SDK Documentation community. :sparkles:

 If you want to know more, or you're making a more complex contribution, check out [Getting Started with Contributing](CONTRIBUTING.md).